 Inappropriate and poorly maintained equipment have been indicated as a key factors in increasing the already high levels of patient mortality and morbidity in Uganda.
 Much of the equipment donated from abroad is not appropriate or cannot be used due to the lack of user training, unavailable or overly expensive consumables or lacking repair skills.
-Knowledge for Change (through the Ugandan Maternal and Newborn Hub) developed a project to build capacity for local technicians and biomedical engineers.
+Knowledge for Change developed a project to build capacity for local technicians and biomedical engineers.
 Through this project, UK long and short-term volunteers help local technicians to improve their skills in areas such as the procurement, maintenance, repair and disposal of medical equipment.
 The project began in 2013 and is funded by the UK Department for International Development (DfID) through the Tropical Health Education Trust (THET).
-The project currently supports over 16 technicians in 10 different hospitals across Uganda including: Mulago National Referral Hospital; Mbarara, Hoima, Mbale and Gulu Regional Referral Hospitals; Mengo, Virika and Kisiizi Church of Uganda Hospitals; and Kisenyi and Kabubbu Health centres.
+The project currently supports over 16 technicians in 12 different hospitals across Uganda including: Mulago National Referral Hospital; Mbarara, Hoima, Mbale and Gulu Regional Referral Hospitals; Mengo, Virika and Kisiizi Church of Uganda Hospitals; and Kisenyi and Kabubbu Health centres.

 The main objective of the project is for technicians, biomedical engineers and Health workers (and therefore patients) to have better access to appropriate and functional medical equipment in Uganda.

 The main project activities have supported the establishment of Biomedical Engineering as a profession in Uganda by supporting sustainable improvements in the knowledge, skills and capacity in medical equipment management.
 These have included:

 - Structured training – including an access course for beginners and specialised modules for advanced topics.
 This has included the training of facility managers and clinicians.

 - On-the-job training and mentoring – including the placement of 2 professional UK volunteers; working